-IPM’s long-acting vaginal rings would provide women with a practical method they can use to protect themselves against HIV for a month at a time.
+IPM’s long-acting dapivirine vaginal ring would provide women with a practical method they can use to protect themselves against HIV for a month at a time.
 The monthly ring, which slowly releases the ARV drug dapivirine over time to protect against HIV, is currently in two Phase III trials, with efficacy results for both studies expected by early 2016.

 Benefits of the ring

-- IPM studies show the ring is acceptable to women in Africa, where the need is most urgent
+- IPM studies show the ring is highly acceptable to women in Africa, where the need is most urgent.

-- Dual-purpose rings could one day combine an ARV with a contraceptive to offer women around the world both HIV protection and contraception in a single product.
+- Dual-purpose rings that combine an ARV with a contraceptive could offer women both HIV protection and contraception in a single product.

 The active ingredient: dapivirine

-Dapivirine is a highly potent ARV drug that acts as a non-nucleoside reverse transcriptase inhibitor (NNRTI).
+Dapivirine is a highly potent ARV drug known as a non-nucleoside reverse transcriptase inhibitor (NNRTI).
 As an NNRTI, dapivirine works by preventing HIV from replicating its genetic material after the virus enters a healthy cell.

-Dapivirine has been shown to be well-tolerated and has demonstrated a good safety profile in all IPM trials to date and those conducted by other organizations.
+Dapivirine has been shown to be well-tolerated and has demonstrated a good safety profile in all 17 IPM trials to date and in 11 studies conducted by other organizations.
 The ring itself uses novel matrix technology to disperse the active drug evenly throughout the ring.

 IPM's ring licensure program

-Given the ring's promise, IPM will launch the ring in a product licensure program in 2012.
+Given the ring's promise, IPM launched the ring in a product licensure program in 2012.

-In addition, the licensure program will include studies to examine safety in adolescents and women over 45, condom compatibility, drug interactions, and use during menses and with tampons.
+In addition, the licensure program includes studies to examine safety in adolescents and women over 45, condom compatibility, drug interactions, and use during menses and with tampons.
 Results for these supporting studies are expected in 2016.